vmsreeram/kakuro-solver/README.md

 4. MAC (Maintaining Arc Consistency) algorithm which calls AC-3 for related variables if BS alters the domain of some variable.

 ## Input-output format
 The puzzle supported by this project is in the format as given in ``` simple/input0.txt ```.
-First two lines indicates number of rows and columns respectively.
-The horizontal and vertical represents one by one filling of respective cells in the row or column format of the board. ‘#’ represents black cells that do not have to be filled.
+First two lines indicate the number of rows and columns respectively. `Horizontal` and `Vertical` represents one by one filling of respective cells in the row or column format of the board. ‘#’ represents black cells that do not have to be filled.
 Empty cells in the puzzle that need to be filled with a number are represented as ‘0’.

 The output will be of same format as the input, except that all the ‘0’s will be replaced by the solution digits.